adrienlaws/meridian59-admin-docs/README.md

 | VS 2022 Professional | `C:\Program Files\Microsoft Visual Studio\2022\Professional\Common7\Tools\VsDevCmd.bat` |
 | VS 2019 Community | `C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\Common7\Tools\VsDevCmd.bat` |

-##### Warning
+> [!WARNING]

-**Do not** set this as your default terminal using `terminal.integrated.defaultProfile.windows`.
+> **Do not** set this as your default terminal using `terminal.integrated.defaultProfile.windows`.
 If the path is wrong or Visual Studio isn't installed, no terminals will open at all.